 Do your homework.

-In this business goal alignment series, we share practical examples of aligning your L&D programs with your organization's evolving goals—including several industry-specific scenarios and how L&D program alignment applies in each example.
-From there, we explore the world of office politics to gain support and buy-in for creating learning programs that complement business priorities and objectives.
+In this business goal alignment series, we shared practical examples of aligning your L&D programs with your organization's evolving goals—including several industry-specific scenarios and how L&D program alignment applies in each example.
+From there, we explored the world of office politics to gain support and buy-in for creating learning programs that complement business priorities and objectives.

 Words of L&D Wisdom

 We’d like to conclude this series by thanking our guest contributors and sharing a few last words of wisdom.

 What advice would you give fellow L&D practitioners who want to align their learning programs with organizational goals?

 Working months out is important.
 If you don’t have a seat in the conference room when company goals are being established, get one!

 When organizations work towards their goals, gaps tend to open and widen.
 Training gets all the stuff that created the gap in the first place (lagging indicators), and now must craft countermeasures to address the need.

 Analytics helped us to change the narrative with alignment and use leading indicators.
 Now that we know so much more about our learners, we can match trends in sales data and customer feedback to trends in training content and consumption.
 We can offer predictive solutions based on prior success and failures.
 Executives set the organizational goals for the company, if training can offer them data backed solutions to close the gaps just as they begin to open, alignment happens organically.